buildtesters/buildtest/docs/batch_support.rst

 if you have defined :ref:`lsf_executors` in your configuration file.

 The ``bsub`` property can be used to  specify **#BSUB** directive into job script.
-This example will use the executor ``ascent.lsf.batch`` executor that was defined in buildtest configuration.
+This example will use the executor ``summit.lsf.batch`` executor that was defined in buildtest configuration.

 .. code-block:: yaml
     :emphasize-lines: 6